iterative/dvc.org/content/docs/studio/how-it-works.md

 - Using Iterative Studio, or using the command line interface (CLI) of [GTO], and possibly [MLEM], you will push all your ML model details to the Git repositories as Git commits and Git tags.
-- Using [DVCLive], you will push live metrics from your Git-committed experiments to Iterative Studio.
+- Using [DVCLive], you will push live metrics and plots from your Git-committed experiments to Iterative Studio.

 ## How Iterative Studio extracts your project data